 From Lyon Saint Exupery airport: you can easily reach Lyon by taking the express train Rhonexpress to the central Lyon Part-Dieu train station.
 You should follow the signs "Lyon Express" at the airport.
 There are trains every 15 minutes and the journey takes 30 minutes.
 You can find more information about the timetable and prices at the Rhonexpress website.

-How to reach the IPNL (workshop venue): from Part-Dieu, take the tram T1 direction IUT Feyssine or T4 direction La Doua Gaston Berger and get off at the stop Universite Lyon 1.
+How to reach the IP2I (workshop venue, named IPNL formerly): from Part-Dieu, take the tram T1 direction IUT Feyssine or T4 direction La Doua Gaston Berger and get off at the stop Universite Lyon 1.

 You should buy tickets before boarding, from the automatic TCL machines (on or before the platforms).